anasouardini/blog/src/pages/posts/is-javascript-easy-to-learn.md

 the asynchronous model allows for multiple tasks to be happening at the same time, the long-running tasks will continue running while other tasks are doing their thing until the long-running tasks finish and then the script gets informed and get the returning result (calculations, data from an API, etc).

-that behavior of the asynchronous model is happening on its own function call stack, and this is why people find it to be hard to learn, so without promises, managing exceptions across asynchronous code is really hard. and since each callback starts with an empty stack, the <code>catch</code> handlers would not be on the stack when they throw an exception.
+that behavior of the asynchronous model is happening on its own function call stack, and this is why people find it to be hard to learn, so without promises, managing exceptions across asynchronous code is really hard. and since each callback starts with an empty stack, the `catch` handlers would not be on the stack when they throw an exception.

 ### Closures